Prs

 Nordisk Copyright Bureau (NCB)

 NCB issues licences to users for the recording, manufacture and distribution of music on physical media.
-Our primary market is the Nordic/Baltic region and our head office is in Copenhagen.
+NCB’s primary market is the Nordic region and the head office is in Copenhagen.

 Stim